microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/day2/aks/aks_mssql_ha/_index.md

     ![Modifying a table](./18.png)

-- On the secondary replica, expend the "Tables" section for the database, click on "Select Top 1000 Rows", and in the Results pane see how the table change is now replicated, showing the synchronization of the SQL instances in the availability group works as expected.
+- On the secondary replica, expand the "Tables" section for the database, click on "Select Top 1000 Rows", and in the Results pane see how the table change is now replicated, showing the synchronization of the SQL instances in the availability group works as expected.

     ![Expending database for secondary](./19.png)